Langtang Valley Trek - 10 Day Itinerary with Details

 You can also trek to the Langtang region in the summer months.
 Unlike other regions, it is easy to trek to Langtang in Summer.
 There might be rainfall, but if you prepare yourself for that, the view of the forest after rainfalls looks amazing.

 There are two types of accommodations during this journey.
 While in Kathmandu, you will stay in three-star hotels.
 While trekking, you will have to stay in teahouses run by locals.
 These teahouses provide you with the basic facilities of food and accommodation.
 The standard of the service varies according to the altitude along the Langtang valley trek.
 Tea houses at higher elevations will be comparatively expensive with basic facilities than tea houses at a lower elevation.
 Usually, you will have to pay $2-$5 dollars for a simple room at the tea houses on the Langtang valley trek.
 In addition, you should be aware that the tea houses provide accommodation on a twin-sharing basis.
-Most of the tea houses have shared toilets at the corridor or outside the vicinity.
+Most of the tea houses have shared toilets in the corridor or outside the vicinity.
 However, you will find it difficult to book a room that you prefer during the peak season.
 Note that you have to pay an extra charge for extra blankets and heater facilities at the tea houses on the Langtang Valley Trek if you would like some extra comfort.

 Meals During Langtang Valley Trek

 You can enjoy the local delicacies at the tea houses and restaurants during the Langtang Valley Trek.
 The tea houses provide staple foods like steamed rice, lentils, and stir-fried vegetables for dinner.
 A typical Nepali dinner costs around $2-$3 per plate at the local tea houses.
 The cost of the meal tends to increase as the food sources are limited at a higher altitude region.
 Also, you will have options for western foods like momo, Chowmein, pizza, spaghetti and pasta at the tea houses.
 Moreover, the tea houses at the Langtang Valley serve tea, coffee, soup, bread, egg, and Tibetan bread for breakfast.
-For lunch, you can enjoy food like fried rice, momo, pasta, sausage, sandwich or packed lunch at the tea houses or rest stop.
+For lunch, you can enjoy food like fried rice, momo, pasta, sausage, sandwich, or packed lunch at the tea houses or rest stops.

-We recommend you to pack light snacks with you like chocolate bars, energy bars, and cheese with you on the trek.
+We recommend you pack light snacks with you like chocolate bars, energy bars, and cheese with you on the trek.
 These quick snacks will fill you up and boost you with energy on the long and tiring hike.

 Langtang Valley Trek is considered to be moderately difficult.
 You will have to walk through trains with many ups and downs and hence demand some level of physical fitness.
 Most of the trekking is at an altitude lower than 3000 meters.
 However, you have to walk for 2 or 3 days in the higher altitude region.
 You are recommended to get involved in some cardio exercises, cycling, running, swimming, etc a month prior to the trek.